-Rolf Margenau is a prize-winning author who has published five novels and two photography books.
+Rolf Margenau is a prize-winning author who has published six novels and two photography books.
 He was a Sergeant during the Korean War, a professional photographer, corporate attorney, founder of a not-for-profit homeless shelter, ran big and small businesses, and began writing novels loosely based on his experiences ten years ago.

 The novels feature Wylie Cypher, first seen as a twenty-year-old college dropout who comes of age during the Korean War.
 In 1980, he’s a successful but burned out lawyer with a failing marriage.
 He runs afoul of many villains as he begins a trek with his daughter through the high Andes in Peru.